adamedx/autographps-sdk/ROADMAP.md

 * Fix New-GraphConnection name parameter returning unnamed?!!!
 * Fix missing redirecturi in connection format output
 * NOREPRO: Fix errors missing headers and other information in the log
+* Fix Remove-GraphApplicationCertificate by keyid removing other keys!!!

 ### Postponed